Jerrysuper123/event-bite/README.md

 - These two simple sans-serif typefaces offer a clean, modern font pairing, giving a cool feel for the events listed on the app.

 - Roboto combines geometric forms with friendly, open curves, designed to facilitate a natural reading rhythm.
-The Roboto is mostly used in the event description page, where users need to read the text.
+The Roboto is mostly used in the event description page's text for better reading experience.

 ![font](https://github.com/Jerrysuper123/eventfulSources/blob/main/images/sources/fontEvent.png?raw=true)